Fall 2017 - Skill Enhancement

 SUPERVISOR TRAINING PROGRAM (STP)

 The Supervisory Training Program is highly recommended to those members who are planning to, or may have already, moved into a supervisory role.
 The program is designed to provide knowledge of the industry and insight into the skills necessary for effective supervision in construction.
-Ten separate classes are included in the program; each providing instruction in a specific skill area.
+Six classes are included in the program; each providing instruction in a specific skill area.

 This overview course covers the dynamics of supervision in the construction industry.
 Leadership, motivation, problem solving, decision making, are all characteristics for today’s construction supervisor.
 Additional discussion focuses on planning and scheduling, accident prevention and loss control, as well as contract documents.